-Putting design visualization tools on the desktops of architects and engineers does come with its challenges.
-A workstation configured for CAD or BIM is very different to one used for design visualization.
-This eGuide provides key principles for choosing an ideal workstation for real-time ray traced rendering of architectural models.
-With proper configuration, workstations can help Architecture, Engineering and Construction (AEC) professionals drive faster and better design decision making, speed creation of compelling renders and animations and ultimately deliver competitive advantage.
+Putting design visualization tools on the desktops of product designers and engineers does come with its challenges.
+A workstation configured for CAD is very different to one used for design visualization.

+This eGuide provides key principles for choosing an ideal workstation for real-time ray traced rendering of 3D models for product development.
+With proper configuration, workstations can help design, engineering and manufacturing professionals drive faster and better design decision making, speed creation of compelling renders and animations and ultimately deliver competitive advantage.

-Design visualization has historically been a task reserved for arch viz specialists, but with a new generation of software tools that focus on easeof-use and task-optimized procedures visualization workflows are now within reach for architects, engineers and other construction professionals.
+Design visualization has historically been a task reserved for specialists, but with a new generation of software tools that focus on ease-of-use and task-optimized procedures visualization workflows are changing.